Decision of EA Multilateral Agreement Council regarding LATAK

 Eiropas Akreditācijas kooperācijas logo

-Consumers, businesses, regulators and other organisations all over the world want to be able to trust and have confidence in the goods and services they buy and use.
-As a consequence, there has been a growth in specified national and international standards for products, processes and services.
-When applied correctly, these can make life safer, healthier and easier for everyone and can enable communication and trade, while allowing resources to be used more efficiently.
+Consumers, businesses, regulators, and other organizations around the world seek confidence in the products and services they use.
+As a result, the number of specific national and international standards for products, services, and processes continues to grow.
+When these standards are applied correctly, they make life safer, healthier, and easier for everyone, facilitate communication and trade, and enable more efficient use of resources.

-As the official guardian of the European accreditation infrastructure, EA has the overall strategic objective to safeguard the value and credibility of accredited conformity assessment services delivered by its Members and accredited conformity assessment bodies within the European market.
+EA acts as the official guardian of the European accreditation infrastructure.
+Its overarching strategic goal is to ensure the value and credibility of the conformity assessment services accredited by its members and to strengthen the role of accredited conformity assessment bodies within the European market and area.

 The MLA Multilateral Agreement faciliatating cross border trade in safe and reliable goods and services (2017) - brochure find here